 What to do if you are dissatisfied

 We pride ourselves on providing high standards of customer service and care.
 However, we accept that there may be times when we do not achieve these standards or fall short of the standards you expect of us.
 If this happens we will make every effort to resolve any outstanding problems quickly and to your satisfaction.
+If you do wish to make a complaint, this can be made using any one of the methods listed on the Contact page of our website.
 The procedure we will follow is set out below.

 Details of your complaint will be logged onto our central complaints system, which enables us to monitor the progress of the investigation.